holycrap872/ucls-ml-ai/CourseMaterial/01_intro_to_data_sci/00_skills_assessment/lesson_plan.md

 2. How much do they remember about programming?
 3. What other things do I not know about?

-> This class will be split into multiple lessons.
-The first class just tries to get everyone up and running with vscode installed.
-The second class starts to add in best practices such as types and unit tests.

 ### Setup

 - `ProblemSetSkeleton` ready to go